sjsivert/sjsivert/apps/sanity-studio/README.md

 ## Getting started and notes

 -   Clone the repo
+-   Setup up you own Sanity dataset (run `sanity init` or do it manually)
 -   Run `yarn install` (or convert to npm/pnpm..)
 -   Run Studio `yarn start`